rochiyat/elysia-gateway-boilerplate/README.md

 # Elysia Gateway Boilerplate
 Elysia Gateway Boilerplate – High-Performance, Minimalist, and Flexible Application Gateway 🚀

 This boilerplate is designed to build an Application Gateway based on ElysiaJS, focusing on high performance, minimal structure, and flexibility.
+It provides a solid foundation for building efficient and secure applications.
+Structure project based on [Pattern MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) and similar project build with express.

 ## Key Features: